mycel-labs/mycel-docs/docs/overview/grossary.md

 ## Intent

 A declaration of a user's desired outcome within the Mycel ecosystem, such as sending tokens to another user or swapping tokens across blockchains.
 Intents allow users to specify what they want to achieve without needing to understand or execute the underlying blockchain processes.

-## Sequencer

-A system component that orders transactions or intents to ensure they are processed efficiently and correctly within the blockchain network.
-In Mycel, the sequencer is part of the infrastructure that helps manage the execution of cross-chain transactions.